 - rubidium(I) fluoride

-The rubidium in rubidium fluoride formally is in the oxidation state 1.
+The oxidation number of rubidium in rubidium fluoride is 1.

 - Hill system formula: F1Rb1